hipe/tmx/lib/skylab/slicer/doc/issues/130-all-the-letters-of-the-alphabet.md

 y - used often as a standalone name for something (almost always an argument)
     that is interacted with in an ::Enumerator::Yielder-exact way, i.e the -ONLY- thing we do with it is send `yield` (alias `<<`) on it.
-    (this evolved to apply to an array being built as some kind of result.) z - nope. (has very rarely been used to hold the index of the last item in an array, that is, length - 1).
+    (this evolved to apply to an array being built as some kind of result, because the semantics are the same and visually it can be the same too.) z - nope. (has very rarely been used to hold the index of the last item in an array, that is, length - 1).